Brightline Letter Published

 Forwarding Postings: And of course, please forward this posting to anyone you think might benefit from reading it.

-If you want to send someone the blog, exactly as you are now seeing it, with all of its bells and whistles, you can just tell folks to check it out by visiting https://jackspotpourri.blogspot.com or by providing a link to that address in your email to them.
+If you want to send someone the blog, exactly as you are now seeing it, with all of its bells and whistles, you can just tell folks to check it out by visiting https://jackspotpourri.blogspot.com

-There’s another, perhaps easier, method of forwarding it too!
+here’s another, perhaps easier, method of forwarding it too!
 Google Blogspot, the platform on which Jackspotpourri is prepared, makes that possible.
 If you click on the envelope with the arrow at the bottom of every posting, (it looks like this: ), you will have the opportunity to list up to ten email addresses, along with a comment from you, each of which will receive a link to the textual portion only of the blog that you now are reading, but without the illustrations, colors, or variations in typography.

 Either way will work, sending them that link or clicking on the envelope at the bottom of this posting.
 Again, I urge you to forward this posting to anyone you think might benefit from reading it.